jpaolosese/terminal_programs/readme.md

 # terminal_programs
 Small terminal programs in Python I made for quick temperature/distance unit conversion/calculations

-Calculation programs that use Newton's method such as square_root.py and cube_root.py will also show calculation logs.
+Calculation programs that use Newton's method such as square_root.py and cube_root.py will also print calculation logs.

 Run in terminal like you would any other program:
 ```bash